Global header - Canada.ca design pattern: Canada.ca design system

 Background colour (white) | Mandatory |

-Return to footnote Note referrer: Transactional web applications must be developed so that people can toggle between official languages on any given page or screen.
-Some legacy web applications may not have been designed this way.
-Such applications should be updated to allow this functionality.
-Until they are replaced or updated, the language toggle can be omitted if its use would result in a loss of data. |
+Return to footnote Note referrer: New transactional pages for web applications must allow people to toggle between official languages.
+Legacy web applications that don’t support toggling should be updated or replaced.
+Until then, you can omit the language toggle if its use results in a loss of data. |

 Campaign pages